 It’s a great idea to leave the conversation on a positive note.
 This tactic helps you create a sense of momentum and progress right away!

 After the call, you should send a welcome package to your new client.
 This package could include all of the project management templates you’ve created and a cheat sheet that includes important, practical information.

-If you want to create an even deeper connection with your new client, you could also send a welcome letter and some branded collateral.
+If you want to create an even deeper connection with your new client, you could also send a welcome letter (or welcome email) and some branded collateral.
 This sentiment could significantly help you retain your client and create a positive relationship.

 Perform Regular Checkups